 Q: Can I/Should I contact my son/daughter's professors to see how my son/daughter is doing in his/her classes?
 Who should I contact if I am concerned that my son/daughter is struggling academically?

 A: Students should contact their professors if they are struggling academically and we encourage parent/student communication on academic matters.
 Parents are encouraged not to contact faculty directly.
-A parent may contact the Office of Academic Services regarding their concerns.
-The Office of Academic Services can work with the student and will communicate with a parent if an Academic Records Release form has been signed by the student.
+A parent may contact the Academic Success Center regarding their concerns.
+The Academic Success Center can work with the student and will communicate with a parent if an Academic Records Release form has been signed by the student.

 Q: My student is not doing well in a class, what should they do?

 A: Students should always meet with the professor first regarding concerns about a class.
-Once the student and faculty have outlined a plan for success, the student should take advantage of the many academic resources on campus, such as the Office of Academic Services and the Center for Learning Resources, to execute the plan.
+Once the student and faculty have outlined a plan for success, the student should take advantage of the many academic resources on campus, such as the Academic Success Center and the Center for Learning Resources, to execute the plan.

 Q: What if the student has a problem with the professor, who do they go to?